West African officials head for Mali after 'attempted coup' | Law-Order

 - Mali

+U.N.
+Secretary-General Antonio Guterres said late on Monday he was "deeply concerned" by the detention of Mali's leaders and called for calm and their unconditional release.
+The U.S. State Department also called for their release.
+"Sanctions will be adopted against those who stand in the way of the transition," said Josep Borrell, High Representative of the EU for Foreign Affairs, on Twitter.

-Ndaw and Ouane appear to have moved against the military's control over a number of key positions.
+Ndaw and Ouane appear to have moved against the military's control over a number of key positions, replacing two leaders of the August coup who held positions as ministers of defence and security.
 Two sources told Reuters the military was reacting to the cabinet reshuffle, although their ultimate goal was unclear.

 The situation could exacerbate instability in the West African country where Islamist groups linked to al Qaeda and Islamic State control large areas of the desert north and stage frequent attacks on the army and civilians.
 Mali has been in turmoil since an earlier coup in 2012 triggered an ethnic Tuareg rebellion in the north, which was then hijacked by al Qaeda-linked jihadists.